MC-SG/OriginalSG/README.md

 - **Under no circumstances do you have the right to modify and/or re-distribute this resource!**

 # Gitter Chat
-**want to chat?
+**Want to chat?
 Join our Gitter https://gitter.im/EpicSteve33/SurvivalGames**